microsoft/aroworkshop/_entries/03-04 healthcheck.md

 ![Pod Events](/media/managedlab/14-shifty-podevents.png)

 **Step 5:** Keep the page from the pod events still open from step 4.
 Then in antoher tab click on the "Toggle Health" button, in the "Toggle Health Status" tile.
+You will see the "Current Health" switch to "I'm not feeling all that well".

 ![Pod Events](/media/managedlab/15-shifty-togglehealth.png)

-This will cause the app to stop respoding with a "200 HHTP code" and after 3 such failures Kubernetes should kill the pod and restart it.
-Switch quickly back to the pod events and you will see the failure of the livliness probe and the restarting of the pod
+This will cause the app to stop respoding with a "200 HHTP code".
+After 3 such failures Kubernetes will kill the pod and restart it.
+Switch quickly back to the pod events tab and you will see that the livliness probe failed and the pod as being restarted.

 ![Pod Events2](/media/managedlab/16-shifty-podevents2.png)